What Is SPF (Sun Protection Factor)

 Your skin colour affects the SPF rating, the intensity of the sun you are in affects the SPF rating, that will differ for everyone!
 Here is another awesomely helpful chart.

-Do not trust super high SPF ratings on sun cream bottles, they simply do not protect you for any longer than good SPF 30 products do.
+Do not trust super high SPF ratings on sunscreen bottles, they simply do not protect you for any longer than good SPF 30 or 50 products do.

-Good SPF 30 sunscreens protect you extremely well, up to 97%.
-That makes your choice simple, purchase quality SPF 30+ products for the best protection available besides maybe wearing a T-shirt and hat.
+Good SPF 30 or SPF 50 sunscreens protect you extremely well, up to 98%.
+That makes your choice simple, purchase quality SPF 50+ products for the best protection available besides maybe wearing a T-shirt and hat.

-If you have fair skin, you need to re-apply often, if you have darker skin, re-apply a little less often.
+If you have fair skin, you need to re-apply often, if you have darker skin, re-apply a little less often, but two hours is the maximum.
+You must re-apply every two hours, no matter what!

-SPF ratings only refer to protection against UVB rays, you still need a sun cream that protects against UVA.
-Zinc Oxide which is the active ingredient in all Reef Repair products protect against both better than any synthetic chemical we have yet to invent in a lab.
+SPF ratings also only refer to protection against UVB rays, you still need a sun cream that protects against UVA.
+Zinc Oxide which is the active ingredient in all Reef Repair products protects against both better than any synthetic chemical we have yet to invent in a lab.

 Enjoy your time in the sun and stay safe, we mean that!